mivano/mindbyte.nl/_posts/2018-06-22-global-devops-bootcamp-provisioning-the-workitems.md

 A build pool (we used private build agents), a webhook (to call our scoreboard application to process the done workitems) and some more stuff was also set up with Powershell commands interacting with the REST API of VSTS.

 For the contents of the bootcamp, we used [markdown files](https://github.com/XpiritBV/GDBC2018-Challenges).
 We had around 12 challenges with 55 achievements created and that content needed to be of top quality.
 Weeks in advance we (Xpirit and Solidify) worked on the contents and quality of the stories, added step by step manuals and created content like scripts and SQL files where needed.
-That review process was done in a typical software fashion; branch from master was created, stories were edited and a pull request was done against master in order to merge it back after a review.
+That review process was done in a typical software fashion; a branch from master was created, stories were edited and a pull request was done against master in order to merge it back after a review.

 However; from markdown to workitems is a different story.
 For this, we needed a way to understand what was in a markdown file and somehow send this to VSTS.